 It is worth noting, however, that the jury is still out.
 For instance, as the

 In recent years, a dizzying array of products claiming to improve gut health and a myriad of other woes have appeared.
 In particular, we have all witnessed the rise of probiotics and prebiotics.

 Probiotics are foods or supplements that contain microorganisms, whereas prebiotics are foods or supplements that contain compounds designed to promote gut bacteria.

 There is no doubt that gut bacteria are vital for good health.
-The science of the microbiome is still relatively young, but it is already implicated in conditions as disparate as hypertension, diabetes, and depression.
+The science of the microbiome is still relatively young, but it is already implicated in conditions as disparate as hypertension,

 Although there are still large chasms in our understanding of the relationship between the microbiome and health, one fact that this young field has proven beyond doubt is that it is incredibly complex.

 Of course, this might change as scientists conduct more studies.
 Currently, though, it is marketing that drives the sale of probiotics and prebiotics, using vague terms such as “gut health” and “digestive health.”

 According to the